Electronic Annual Report

 - Column Name SDWISIndicator: DAC = DAC, WH = WH, Any or Null and DD

-- Urban Water Supplier (UWS) or nonUWS as defined by CA Water Code Section 10617 by greater than 3,000 Acre-Ft production or 3,000 customers annually.
+- Urban Water Supplier (UWS) or nonUWS as defined by CA Water Code Section 10617 as a supplier, either publicly or privately owned, providing water for municipal purposes either directly or indirectly to more than 3,000 customers or supplying more than 3,000 acre-feet of water annually.

 - Column Name eARIndicator: UWS = UWS, Any or NonUWS